 10.1.5) Active suspensions are prohibited, as is any system that allows control of the flexibility of the suspension springs, shock absorption and trim height when the car is moving.

-10.1.6 All Suspension Brackets and Mountings must be original Dimensions and Shape as supplied by Formula 1600 Administrators.
-As per diagram below:
+10.1.6 All Suspension Brackets and Mountings must be original Dimensions and Shape as supplied by Formula 1600 Administrators as per Diagram.